akincer/stimulus-animation-orchestrator/README.md

 # Using Orchestrator

 Create a controller in your controller repository folder and import Orchestrator.
 Name it whatever you want but for these examples we'll use animation_orchestrator_controller.js.
 Call the parent connect method in the connect method and set your config preferences.

+**Note: for orchestrator to work correctly you must disable Turbo caching.**

 ```
 import Orchestrator from '@akincer/stimulus-animation-orchestrator'